ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/02_FindingSteadyStatePopulations.md

 $G_{\alpha} =  \sum_{k}G_{\mathrm{ex}}|c_{kk}^{(\alpha)}|^{2}$

 where the summation over $k$ evaulates the contribution to the eigenstate from excitonic basis states, $|k,k\rangle$.
 This can be thought of as a way of characterising how much of the eigenstate is made up from excitonic basis states.
-A value close to one implies that the eigenstate is an exciton, while a value close to zero indicates that the eigenstate has charge transfer character.
+A value close to one implies that the eigenstate is an exciton, while a value close to zero indicates that the eigenstate has charge transfer character (i.e., the electron and hole are on different molecules).

 # Recombination Rates